corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

 This mod overwrites the corresponding species class added by "Silfae's city sets updated."
-Instead, the original species class from Silfae (with localisation) is used.
 It also overwrites a total of 4 triggers and 13 jobs from the base game; expect to see 18 lines in error.log similar to these:

 ```
 [17:18:06][game_singleobjectdatabase.h:165]: Object with key: Silfae-Holofrixit already exists, using the one at  file: common/species_classes/zz_silfae_cities_holofrixit_exclude.txt line: 2